zaphoyd/ws-pmce-stats/readme.txt

 WebSocket Per-Message Compress Extension statistics calculator
 ==============================================================

-wspmcestats is a program that performs some basic calculations to determine the speed, memory usage, and compression effectiveness of various input data sets and compression settings.
+ws-pmce-stats is a program that performs some basic calculations to determine the speed, memory usage, and compression effectiveness of various input data sets and compression settings.